Utah Layoffs — May 2020

 | Dexter Axle | Slc | 61 |

-The largest notice was filed by Enterprise at its Slc facility, reporting 216 affected workers.
+The most significant filing came from Enterprise at its Slc facility, reporting 216 affected workers.
 LendingClub followed with 144 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Utah's labor market, with activity diverging between monthly and annual comparisons.
+The numbers illustrate a mixed picture for Utah's labor market, with activity diverging between monthly and annual comparisons.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Utah.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Utah WARN notices, browse layoffs by state, or download the full dataset.